rileymiller/riley-miller-personal-site/content/blog/java-solid-principles-spring-boot-pt2/index.md

 - public String getWhitePaper()
 - public double getSatoshis()

 After creating the `Bitcoin` class, the `DigitalWallet` class will still be a Singleton.
-Will have a reference to the `Bitcoin` singelton stored as an attribute, and will have three methods used to manage the Bitcoin Singleton:
+Will have a reference to the `Bitcoin` singleton stored as an attribute, and will have three methods used to manage the Bitcoin Singleton:
 - public Bitcoin processTransaction( double amount )
 - public Bitcoin zero()
 - public Bitcoin accountBalance()